About

 While I was teaching, people kept saying, “Write about this!”
 I always answered, very truthfully, “I can’t teach and write about teaching at the same time.
 I have this strange need to sleep every night, and what I write is poems.
 Short poems.”

-Now, though, at a pause in my teaching career, I’m writing this blog to explore my teaching experience and figure out what it all means.
-The world is full and busy and loud with ideologies about what works in education.
-I want to revisit some real experiences that worked for real live students, and think about why and how.
+I spent two years, after I retired, writing this blog, and it helped me explore my teaching experience and figure out, post by post, what it all meant.
+The world continues to be full and busy and loud with ideologies about what works in education.
+I wanted to revisit some real experiences that had worked for real live students, and think about why and how–and I’m so glad I did that, glad that these posts are still proving useful to people from all over the world.

 I’ve always combined writing and teaching, one way or another.